kaboel/a-very-very-fancy-todo-app/README.md

     - You can also try other task actions like viewing, editing, or deleting tasks.

-4.  #### Test Patient and Profile Managements:
+4.  **Test Patient and Profile Managements**:

-    - On your left you will see a side bar containing your profile and a naivigation.
+    - On the left side of the screen, you’ll find a sidebar containing your profile and navigation options.

-    - On the navigation you should see "Tasks" and "Patients", "Tasks" is where you are now which is the dashboard, and clicking "Patients" will take you to the Patients grid where you can create new patients.
+    - The navigation will show options for "Tasks" and "Patients".
+The "Tasks" section represents the current dashboard, where you can manage tasks.
+Clicking on "Patients" will take you to the Patients grid, where you can view, create, and manage patient records.

-    - You can also try other patient actions like editing, or deleting tasks.
+    - In the Patients section, you can:

+      - Create new patient records.

+      - Edit existing patient details.

+      - Delete patient records as needed.